webian/pb_social/Documentation/Developer/Index.rst

 From developer to developer,

-i have implemented you a dummy provider strain through the extension.
+I have implemented a dummy provider as a guideline.
 If you want to add a provider, modify or clone it.
-If you want to add some features or make some bugfixing ... ah never mind ... if you want to implement a feature read my comments.
+If you want to add some features or do some bugfixing ... ah never mind ... if you want to implement a feature read my comments.

 The extension follows the adapter design pattern.
 On one hand to simplify updating processes and on the other to structure